 I’ve been thinking about Bruno Latour’s term, “geostory” (from his Gifford Lectures), which refers not just to stories that humans tell about Earth but refers to the implosion of the categories of the semiotic and the material, the sign and the thing in itself, history and geology.
 If geostory is a story of Earth, “of” shouldContinue reading “Earth Stories”

 Gilles Deleuze and Félix Guattari distinguish between the relativity of truth and the truth of the relative in their concept of partial observers.
 Unlike claims of a relativity of truth, for which truth is relative to different subject positions of human observers, the truth of the relative is inhuman, constituted by the experimental/experiential forces of the things themselves.
-Consider their conceptualization of perspectivism in light of quantum physics.
+Continue reading “Inhuman Perspectivism: A Truth of the Relative”